-The most appreciated gift for a newly ordained priest is the CARF Sacred Vessel Case: a backpack containing all the elements necessary to impart the sacraments and celebrate Holy Mass.
+The most appreciated gift for a newly ordained priest is the CARF Foundation's holy vessels case: a backpack containing all the elements necessary to impart the sacraments and celebrate Holy Mass.

 Sacred vessels are those in which the Body or Blood of the Lord is placed.
 Because they are sacred, they are used only for that purpose and must be blessed by the bishop or a priest.
 Sacred vessels must have the dignity necessary for worship, be decent and of noble metal or, in the judgment of the episcopal conference, of other solid materials considered noble in each place.

 In addition to the purification that corresponds to some sacred vessels at the end of Mass, all vessels must be clean and well preserved.

 Illustrative video on liturgical objects and vestments:

 "Your message inviting me to join the campaign came to me on a day when I was very, very frustrated because of work problems.
 For some time I had an offer to go to another company, smaller, simpler, but with half the salary.
 I had told the Lord, "What do I do?
 I can't take this job anymore.
 It is a cross.
 Help me to decide whether to stay or leave...
 And your message arrived and I thought, what I would lose if I change jobs I can no longer use to help the priests...
 So, I continue to work with the CARF Foundation and whatever is necessary, because it is what God wants".

 Reflection received from a benefactor committed to Campaign 2022.

 Each set of sacred vessels and accompanying liturgical objects costs 600 €.
 The Social action board of trustees The foundation's staff is responsible each year for preparing the kits for more than 60 seminarians who are about to be ordained.